Profesor-X/multi-step-form-one-page/README.md

 # Multi-Step Form on One Page
 - Created with JS, CSS, and HTML.
-Tested succesfully with PHP.
+Tested successfully with PHP.
 Live preview: https://codepen.io/Luminx/pen/NWXbxPQ